marcelagalvisres/marcelagalvisres.github.io/index.md

 ### Machine Learning Research - Algorithms
 [Project 1 An algorithm to reduce the number of features in classification using clustering of the categories of categorical predictors](https://marcelagalvisres.github.io/clustcat/)

-The project consists of the design of an algorithm that reduces the number of dummy variables to consider when working with categorical predictors in classification.
-The algorithm was tested in several real-world datasets from the UCI Machine Learning repository.

-- We significantly reduced the complexity of the model (**60% to 95% reduction** depending on the dataset) in the number of dummies to consider
+- We significantly reduced the complexity (number of dummies to consider) of the model **60% to 95% reduction**, depending on the dataset
 - Accuracy is preserved or even improved
 - See publication available in [https://doi.org/10.1016/j.eswa.2021.115245/]